-Local Cycling and Walking Infrastructure Plans (LCWIPs), as set out in the Government's Cycling and Walking Investment Strategy, are a new, strategic approach to identifying cycling and walking improvements at the local level.
-They enable a long-term approach to developing local cycling and walking networks, often delivered as part of comprehensive street redesigns that bring benefits to a wide range of users.
+Local Cycling and Walking Infrastructure Plans (LCWIPs), as set out in the Government's Cycling and Walking Investment Strategy, are a strategic approach to identifying cycling and walking improvements at the local level.
+They enable a long-term approach to developing loc cycling and walking networks, often delivered as part of comprehensive street redesigns, that bring benefits to a wide range of users.
 Ideally this should be delivered over a 10-year period, part of the Government's National Strategy to increase the number of trips made on foot or by cycle.

-To be successful LCWIPs should be part of an integrated response to creating better places, safer streets and more reliable journeys, as an integral component of a transport system that considers the needs of all users, and connects people with places, services and opportunities.
-LCWIPs should be linked to other strategic transport planning documents, such as District Local Plans and Highway Authority's Local Transport Plans, compatible with other local transport priorities such as tackling congestion and unlocking growth.
+To be successful LCWIPs should be part of an integrated response to creating better places, safer streets and more reliable journeys, as an integral component of a transport system that considers the needs of all users, and connects people with places, services and opportunities LCWIPs should be linked to other strategic transport planning documents, such as Distric Local Plans and Highway Authority's Local Transport Plans, compatible with other local transport priorities such as tackling congestion and unlocking growth.

-Whilst only focusing on cycling, it is hoped that ECC's suite of Cycling Action Plans will contribute to the future development of an Essex CWIP by providing:
+Whilst only focusing on cycling, it is hoped that ECC's suite of Cycling Action Plans will contribute to the future development of an Ess CWIP by providing:

-- development: - A prioritised programme of infrastructure improvements for future investment; and - supports the identified improvements and network.
+- A network plan for cycling which identifies preferred routes and core zones for furthe development; - A prioritised programme of infrastructure improvements for future investment; and - A report which sets out the underlying analysis carried out and provides a narrative which supports the identified improvements and network.